Learn how culture uses our primitive instincts to control our lives. And what you can do to minimize its influence.

-Monkey brain vs reptilian brain, monkey brain vs lizard brain are all terms for the same thing.
-They describe the most primitive aspects of our mind.
+The monkey brain, the reptilian brain, and the lizard brain.
+These are all terms for the same thing.
+They describe the most primitive aspects of our minds.
 It’s something we have in common with many living things.

-Our monkey brain is home of instinct.
+Our monkey brain is home to our primal survival instincts.
 This aspect of our brain is like the RAM memory of a computer.
 It holds processes that trigger automatic thinking and expedited value judgments.
 One of these is our fight, flight, or freeze reaction.
 This enables us to act or react without thinking about it.
 In life-threatening situations, this definitely comes in handy.

 It’s also the place where our basic nurturing instinct lives.
-Many animals, insects and reptiles have specific programming around procreation and the protection and nurturing.
-Some have the innate ability to migrate and navigate great distances annually.
+Many living things have specific programming around procreation and the protection and nurturing.
+Some have the innate ability to migrate and navigate impressive distances annually.

 Taking control of the primitive mind is something man is interested in for a variety of reasons.
-We want the ability acclimate to different environments more quickly.
-Clinicians want to help people with trauma which trigger the fight, flight or freeze response.
+We need the ability to acclimate to unfamiliar environments more quickly.
+Clinicians want to help people with trauma, which can trigger the fight, flight, or freeze response.

 Environmental and Cultural Influences

-The primitive mind connects directly to the deep subconscious that regulates our heart, breathing, hundreds of glands, etc. This is how it regulates to a great degree our specific personality and instinct components.
+The monkey brain is that part of the subconscious that regulates unconscious activities.
+This includes heart rate, breathing, and hundreds of glands.
+It also regulates to a great degree our specific personality and instinct components.

-What is interesting is that our environment has a profound effect on this programming, especially when we are young, and our brain is still developing.
+Our environment has a profound effect on this programming.
+This effect is most profound when we are young, and our brain is still developing.
 So, our dominant cultural narrative also programs our monkey brain.
 This is because we are born into environments with specific types of harmful elements.

 Conversely, if you grow up in a city environment and then try to live in the wilderness, you’d have a hard time.
 There are no city noises in the background.
 And you would fail likely to recognize the dangers in the natural environment.
 This is simply because they are often subtle and not a part of your cultural programming.